burrrata/cryptoeconomics.study_rust_edition/src/ch2/intro.md

 - accounts => accounts created via "secure" random key generation (accounts + pub key crypto)
 - tx => signed tx (tx + digital signatures)
 - bank approved state transition and data storage => PoW state transition and blocks / merkle tries data storage

+Note: while we're exploring a lot of the concepts that are used in blockchain development, nothing here we're doing is a "blockchain" because no one is using/verifying/securing it besides us.
+The magic of blockchains is that they're a shared public resource and that everyone can use and verify/secure them.